Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### About Us

-The `about us` section provides some information to the site viewer on what climbing equiptment is available to them through **Keep Climbing**.
+The `about us` section provides some information to the site viewer on what climbing equipment is available to them through **Keep Climbing**.

-For a real-life buisness, this section would contain information about the origins and history of the buisness.
+For a real-life business, this section would contain information about the origins and history of the business.

-The section also provides the viewer with contact information, the opening times of the centre through a week, and where the centre can be found.
+The section also provides the viewer with contact information, the opening times of the centre throughout the week, and where the centre can be found.

 ![About us section when the viewport's width is 768px or greater](./docs/about-us-section-768px.webp)